KirillOsenkov/MSBuildStructuredLog/README.md

 The Structured Log Viewer is able to open the `.binlog` format created by `BinaryLogger` (as well as its own `.buildlog` format).
 Here are some differences between the `BinaryLogger` and the `StructuredLogger`:

- * `BinaryLogger` (`/bl`) will consume less memory and hopefully not OOM on huge builds, whereas the `StructuredLogger` `.buildlog` format may OOM on large builds (by design).
+ * `BinaryLogger` (`/bl`) will consume less memory and hopefully not OOM on huge builds, whereas the `StructuredLogger` `.buildlog` format may OOM on very large builds (by design).
 The /bl `.binlog` format is streaming and should be constant in terms of memory.

  * `StructuredLogger` on the other hand captures the target graph so it is able to show DependsOn list for each target and also order targets slightly better in some cases.